motion/gloss/README.md

 ### contributing

 After cloning this repo, run `npm run bootstrap`.
-You can then link it into an app and make changes.
+You can then link it into your app `npm link gloss` and test changes.